WHEN

 the privacy and confidentiality of clients, is supposed

-to be of the utmost importance.
-As I've always put a high premium
+to be of the utmost importance!
+I've always placed a high premium

-on my own privacy, this issue stuck an especially sensitive
+on my own privacy, so this issue struck a pretty sensitive

-nerve with me--and I've taken a hard line in my career, with reference
+nerve with me, and I've taken a hard line in reference to it throughout

-for the very foundation of a meaningful/solid therapeutic relationship
+foundation of a meaningful, solid therapeutic relationship is built

-Let's try to imagine, that the therapist is a public figure
+imagine, that the therapist is a public figure who's in

-who's in treatment; would he/she not be troubled to learn that their
+treatment~ would he/she not feel troubled and angry to learn that

-clinician defiled their privacy, by telling others about it?
+their clinician defiled their privacy, by telling others about them?

 I've